 From Václav Havel Airport to Prague city center take the AE (Airport Express) bus, the trip takes about 40 minutes and the ticket is bought directly from the airport counter and costs 60 Czech crowns (CZK) or about 2.3 EUR per person.
 I would advise to bring with you some Czech currency in order to buy the tickets, otherwise you have to deal with the currency exchange offices in the airport that offer rip off exchange rates.
 You will get of at the “Hlavní nádraží” central railway station, which is a huge underground hub where you can access the buses, the subway, the S trains and especially the trams.
 I underline the trams because these are the main and easiest way of transportation in the city.
 The Czech capital is covered everywhere by tramlines, and they come every three minutes.
 The trams have dedicated stations and dedicated lanes, and around half of them are of the latest generation of Skoda trains.
 Tram tickets are found at any cigarette or food kiosk and are divided according to the length of time.
 A 30-minute ticket costs 24 CZK (1 EUR), and one 24-hour ticket costs 110 CZK (4.3 EUR) and can be used from the moment of validation on any line and any time you want until the expiration date.

-Probably many people today ask them selfs or consider moving to another country for various reasons.
-France is among the top destinations, alongside England and Germany for expats.
-They either leave due to financial difficulties and go looking for better paid work or go to take recognized studies.
-I’m sure in every country the accommodation process is different, I’m going to tell you how it’s going down here.
-France is not exactly a country that makes your life easy when you are new comer: the bureaucratic system is remarkably similar to the one in my home country Romania, and not in a good way: it is heavy, bushy and requires a lot of running around and patience to get the essentials papers you need.
+Are you considering a Relocation to France?
+Well you’re not alone.
+Relocation to France is among the top European destinations for expats, alongside England and Germany.
+They either leave to go looking for better paid work, to take recognized studies or simply to retire and enjoy the lovely Mediterranean weather.
+I’m sure in every country the accommodation process is different, I’m going to tell you how it was for us here.
+France is not exactly a country that makes your life easy when you are new comer: the bureaucratic system is remarkably similar to the one in my home country Romania, and not in a good way.
+It is lengthy, slow and requires lots of running around and patience to get the essentials papers you require.
 But let’s start with the beginning:

-- I am starting from the premise that you are leaving your country with a secured job already and you’re visa status is ok.
-If you go to any country without a clear source of income you have a good chance that you will just wander a little around and return to your country with your tail between your legs as soon as the money runs out.
+1.Cash and initial accommodation.
+I am starting from the premise that you are leaving your country with a secured job and your visa status is OK.
+If you go to any country without a clear source of income you have a good chance that you will just wander a little around and return to your home country as soon as the money runs out.
 First of all , make sure you take enough cash to survive a month or two until you find decent accommodation.
-Without 2000 EUR in your pocket, do not even think to head for the airport.
-Secondly, be sure to take your Identity Card, Passport (not necessarily in the EU, but it helps a lot), Birth Certificate in Original and be sure to make a translation and a legalized copy of it before you arrive , because here it costs around 50-60 euros to make a legal translation of this document; Marriage certificate, divorce certificate if you have , all translated, a few ID size pictures of you, and if the company will not provide accommodation (permanent or temporary) you should start to look for cheap hotels in the city.
-A hotel if booked in advance and for long term (one month or two) can be relatively inexpensive, costing 35-40 EUR per night.
+Without 2000 EUR in your pocket, do not even consider a relocation to France.
+Secondly, be sure to take your Identity Card, Passport, Birth Certificate in Original and be sure to make a translation and a legalized copy of it before you arrive.
+Here it costs around 50-60 euros to make a legal translation of this document; Marriage certificate, divorce certificates if you have , all translated, a few ID size pictures of you, and if the company will not provide accommodation (permanent or temporary) you should start to look for cheap hotels in the city.
+A hotel or guest room if it’s booked in advance and for long term (one month or two) can be relatively inexpensive, costing anywhere between 15 to 40 EUR per night.